Yunuuuu/ggalign/README.md

 `ggalign` offers advantages over extensions like [ggheatmap](https://github.com/XiaoLuo-boy/ggheatmap) by providing full compatibility with `ggplot2`.
-With `ggalign`, you can: - Seamlessly integrate ggplot2 `geoms`, `stats`, and `scales` into your layouts. - Align dendrograms even in facetted plots. - Create multi-panel layouts with ease.
+With `ggalign`, you can:

+- Seamlessly integrate ggplot2 `geoms`, `stats`, `scales` et al. into your layouts.
+- Align dendrograms even in facetted plots.
+- Easily create complex layouts, including multiple heatmaps arranged both vertically and horizontally.

 ## Compare with ComplexHeatmap